01Stop Talking and Start Listening

 05Get Along With Everyone

-Considering all the different personalities that fill a workplace, your boss's expectation that everyone get along with one another is quite a tall order.
+Considering all the different personalities that fill a workplace, your boss's expectation that everyone gets along with one another is quite a tall order.
 When you realize that getting along with your coworkers doesn't mean you have to like them all, it becomes a more achievable mandate.
-Good interpersonal skills will allow you to fulfill your boss's wish for harmony in the workplace.
+Excellent interpersonal skills will allow you to fulfill your boss's wish for harmony in the workplace.
 If you can empathize and sympathize with your coworkers, you will be able to avoid offending them.
 The ability to negotiate will help you avoid conflicts.
 To work as a team, which you will have to do for your workplace to function well, you must know how to coordinate your actions with them.

 06Show Them Who's the Leader

 Whoever said, "it's a rat race out there" knew nothing about how competitive today's workplace would be.
 Rats have it easy!
-Make it through a maze, grab your treat and you're done.
+Make it through a maze, grab your treat, and you're done.
 It's not enough to be the best at what you do.
 Having the hard skills you need to excel at your occupation is a requirement, but being the best at your job won't help you win the race.
-Having competitive skills employers value will.
+Having competitive skills that employers value will.
 Let's take a look at what they are.